• Home

 • Lightly dust your work surface with flour.
 Turn out the dough, punch it down, and divide the dough in half.
 Roll each half to a 12-inch square, about 1/4-inch thick.

-• Brush each square with garlic butter, saving any leftover butter for serving.
+• Spread the garlic butter on each square, saving any leftover butter for serving.

 • Cut each square of dough into 6 strips.